Logging Data API calls with Amazon CloudTrail

-Data API is integrated with Amazon CloudTrail, a service that provides a record of actions taken by a user, role, or an Amazon service in Data API.
-CloudTrail captures all API calls for Data API as events, including calls from the Amazon RDS console and from code calls to the Data API operations.
+RDS Data API (Data API) is integrated with Amazon CloudTrail, a service that provides a record of actions taken by a user, role, or an Amazon service in Data API.
+CloudTrail captures all API calls for Data API as events, including calls from the Amazon RDS console and from code calls to Data API operations.
 If you create a trail, you can enable continuous delivery of CloudTrail events to an Amazon S3 bucket, including events for Data API.
-If you don't configure a trail, you can still view the most recent events in the CloudTrail console in Event history.
 Using the data collected by CloudTrail, you can determine a lot of information.
 This information includes the request that was made to Data API, the IP address the request was made from, who made the request, when it was made, and additional details.

 To learn more about CloudTrail, see the Amazon CloudTrail User Guide.